Home Capital rebuilding mortgage pipeline, but challenges remain

 And on Sept.
 12, shareholders must vote on whether to allow Berkshire to purchase the second block of its proposed equity investment at a steep discount, further diluting existing investors’ stakes.

-“We continue to recommend investors await better visibility on [Home Capital’s] performance as well as on macro risks,” said Jaeme Gloyn, an analyst at National Bank Financial Inc., in a research note.
+“We continue to recommend investors await better visibility on [Home Capital’s] performance as well as on macro risks,” Jaeme Gloyn, an analyst at National Bank Financial Inc., said in a research note.

-Home Capital’s share price was down more than 5 per cent in early trading on the Toronto Stock Exchange on Thursday.Report Typo/Error
+Home Capital’s share price fell more than 5 per cent in early trading on the Toronto Stock Exchange on Thursday, but rebounded somewhat, and was down less than 2 per cent shortly after 11 a.m.Report Typo/Error

 Follow @jembradshawon Twitter: